jpinn97/movie_database/README.md

 # Movie Database Project

+**_RASHID OMENI WILL SUBMIT THIS DOCUMENT AGAIN WITH THE VIDEO LINK ATTACHED AS THE FINAL VERSION._**

 ## Overview

 This project integrates SQL and NoSQL databases to manage a movie database system.
 It leverages MySQL for relational data storage and MongoDB for document-oriented storage, providing a robust and scalable environment for handling complex data interactions.